key-lime-box/dynamic-table/README.md

  * `name`: The name of the column.
  * `type` (default: `"string"`) : The datatype of the columns.
 Options are: `string`, `date`, `number` and `boolean`.
+ * `field`: This is mostly for use when in the data passed in the rows are an object rather than an array, in which case this attribute is used to lookup which value to show in which cell.
  * `visible` (default: `false`): Whether or not the column is visible or not.
 This allows for hiddend data columns, such as ID fields etc.
  * `filterType` (default: `list`): The type of filter to display for the column.